-Cambridge University Press and International Organization Foundation are collaborating with JSTOR to digitize, preserve and extend access to International Organization.
+The MIT Press is collaborating with JSTOR to digitize, preserve and extend access to $International\ Organization$

 Diplomacy and domestic politics: the logic of two-level games

 Robert D. Putnam

 Introduction: the entanglements of domestic and international politics

 Domestic politics and international relations are often somehow entangled, but our theories have not yet sorted out the puzzling tangle.
 It is fruitless to debate whether domestic politics really determine international relations, or the reverse.
 The answer to that question is clearly "Both, sometimes."
 The more interesting questions are "When?" and "How?"
 This article offers a theoretical approach to this issue, but I begin with a story that illustrates the puzzle.